awsdocs/aws-iot-docs/developerguide/aws-iot-how-it-works.md

 Connect to the following AWS IoT services to manage the devices in your IoT solution\.

 **AWS IoT Core**
 [AWS IoT Core](https://docs.aws.amazon.com/iot/) is a managed cloud service that enables connected devices to securely interact with cloud applications and other devices\.
-AWS IoT Core can support many devices and messages, and it can process and route those messages to AWS endpoints and other devices\.
+AWS IoT Core can support many devices and messages, and it can process and route those messages to AWS IoT endpoints and other devices\.
 With AWS IoT Core, your applications can interact with all of your devices even when they aren’t connected\.

 **AWS IoT Device Management**
 [AWS IoT Device Management](https://docs.aws.amazon.com/iot-device-management/) services help you track, monitor, and manage the plethora of connected devices that make up your devices fleets\.
 AWS IoT Device Management services help you ensure that your IoT devices work properly and securely after they have been deployed\.
 They also provide secure tunneling to access your devices, monitor their health, detect and remotely troubleshoot problems, as well as services to manage device software and firmware updates\.